mvdgeijn/pax8/README.md

 }
 ```

+## Need to knows

+During the development of this package I ran into some pitfalls.
+Here a tip to hopefully save you some time.

+- When creating an order request, you have to add one lineItem to the array of lineItems for each product you order.
+For each lineItem there is a required provisioning details array.
+Each product has it's own provisioning details, which you can get using the productRequest()->getProvisioningDetails() request.

 ## Supported resources

 | Component     |       Fetch all       |     Fetch single      |        Create         |        Update         |        delete         |